-§ 9-330 Settlements After Testimony Is Taken and Before Decision Issues
+§ 9-330 Settlements After Hearing Opens and Before Decision Issues

-Section 101.9(d)(1) of the Board's Statements of Procedure provides that if an informal settlement is reached after the trial opens and testimony is taken but before a decision is issued, it must be submitted to the trial judge for review and approval.
-This provision has been interpreted to apply to all settlements, including formal settlements providing for issuance a Board order.
-See

-NLRB Casehandling Manual (Part 1), Sec.
-10164.7(b).
-See also Beverly California Corp., 326 NLRB 232, 236 n.
+If an informal settlement is reached after the hearing opens and evidence has been introduced but before a decision is issued, it must be submitted to the trial judge for review and approval.
+See Section 101.9(d)(1) of the Board's Statements of Procedure.
+See also §§ 3-500 and 9-320, above.
+This applies to all settlements, including formal settlements providing for issuance a Board order.
+See Beverly California Corp., 326 NLRB 232, 236 n.
 18 (1988); and Today's Man, 263 NLRB 332 (1982).
 However, Section 101.9(d)(1) provides that a formal settlement must also be submitted to the Board for final approval after receiving approval from the judge.

-If the judge approves the settlement over objection, or rejects the settlement, an aggrieved party may file a special appeal with the Board pursuant to Section 102.26 of the Board's Rules.
+If the judge issues an order approving the settlement over objection, or rejecting the settlement, an aggrieved party may file a special appeal with the Board pursuant to Section 102.26 of the Board's Rules.
 See § 10-600, "Interlocutory Special Appeals from Judges Rulings," below.